uw-dims/dims-finalreport/docs/source/challenges.rst

 system with the complexity defined in the project scope of work.
 Given project team members had experience in specific programming languages and some familiarity with Unix system administration on their own development workstations.
-Going beyind their experience and pushing them to rapidly and constantly learn new things is not easy, and is sometimes resisted.
+Going beyond their experience and pushing them to rapidly and constantly learn new things is not easy, and is sometimes resisted.
 During this project every team member was pushed to learn new programming languages, new data storage mechanisms, new inter-process communication protocols, new